 Also, if customers remember you, they can recommend you – 84% of sales by consumers are reportedly associated with some form of referral – Either from a friend, or via online referral sites.
 So being distinctive and memorable can pay off in many ways – If they remember you, can recommend you and the other person can find you, then you’re winning.

 Your name is important, as a key part of your brand.
 82% of investors believe that brand strength is important for businesses and their key stakeholder.
 This means there is a lot of pressure to get it right.

 But it’s also important to remember that your name is something for you and your team to get behind and be proud of as your business grows.
 When people ask “Why that name?”, it should be easy to explain, and should allow you to tell them quickly what the business does and is about.
 That person can then pass it on to others, who come look, hopefully buy something, and themselves tell others.
 A good name is the hook people remember, and the thing they can pass on in conversation (as well as by sharing links),

 It might be easy.
 You may come across the right idea quickly, and it’s universally loved and does well.

-You might spend 2 weeks looping through whiteboard sessions, look ups and email discussions, only to be stuck without a clear idea, too.
+You might spend two weeks looping through whiteboard sessions, look ups and email discussions, only to be stuck without a clear idea, too.
 Don’t worry, it’s as much art as science.
 Humans are complex beings, though sometimes our motivations may seem simple and transparent.
 Read the advice, think about it.
 Use what works for you, discard what doesn’t.
 Play with the naming tools, and see if they bring you inspiration.
 Find something that makes you smile, and others, too!